camunda/camunda-bpm-platform/clients/java/README.md

   camunda:topic="creditScoreChecker" />
 ...
 ```
-As soon as the Workflow Engine has been executed an External Task, an activity instance is created and waits to be
-fetched and locked by a client.
+As soon as the Workflow Engine reached an External Task in BPMN process, corresponding activity instance is created, which is waiting to be fetched and locked by a client.

 The client subscribes to the topic and fetches continuously for newly appearing External Tasks provided by the
 Workflow Engine.
 Each fetched External Task is marked with a temporary lock.
 Like this, no other clients can work on this